1st DUI Penalties in Georgia

 The Department of Driver Services will also suspend your driver's license or privileges for a period of one year if you are convicted of DUI as a first offense.
 If DUI Risk Reduction course has been completed, however, you will be eligible for full reinstatement of your driver's license or privileges to drive within the State after 120 days.
 If you are 21 or older, you will be eligible for a limited use driving permit during the license suspension period that will allow you to drive to work, school, substance abuse counseling, DUI school, and to seek medical care and treatment, and to pick up prescription medications.
 If you are under the age of 21, however, you are not eligible for a limited-use driving permit.

 If you submitted to the State breath test and the results indicated a BAC of 0.08 grams percent or higher or if you refused to submit to testing, you may also face an administrative license suspension.
 This suspension is initiated by paperwork the arresting officer submits after your arrest directly to the Department of Driver Services.
-You have 30 business days from the date of your arrest to appeal the administrative suspension.
+You have 30 days from the date of your arrest to appeal the administrative suspension.

 If not timely appealed, the suspension will go into effect 30 days after your arrest.
 The suspension period for having a BAC at or above 0.08 grams percent is one year with the ability to get a limited use driving permit and eligibility for early reinstatement after 30 days if you complete a DUI Risk Reduction course.